comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 Since cAll leads to all links being followed, including those followed by cMatch, it is theoretically a sufficient replacement for cMatch.
-However, our results show that too many links are being followed, which leads to timeouts for nearly all queries.
+However, our results show that too many links are being followed with cAll, which leads to timeouts for nearly all queries.

-Our results show that solely using reachability semantics (cMatch or cAll) without a data discovery method is insufficient for discover queries, where a completeness of only up to 12.50% or 19.38% can be achieved.
+Our results show that solely using reachability semantics (cMatch or cAll) without a data discovery method is insufficient for discover queries, where a completeness of only up to 12.50% or 19.38% can be achieved for discover queries.
 However, when looking at the short queries category, solely using reachability semantics appears to be sufficient, with the number of HTTP requests and query execution time even being lower.
 This difference exists because the discover workload contains queries that discover data related to a certain person or resource,